WindowsOnARM32/Surface2Setup/README.md

 Go to Microsoft's [Surface Recovery Image Download](https://support.microsoft.com/en-us/surface-recovery-image) to download the recovery file.

-Go to Alexenferman's [guide](https://www.alexenferman.com/articles/SurfaceRT/W10-OA-SurfaceRT.html) to download SecureBotPatch.zip.
+Go to Alexenferman's [guide](https://www.alexenferman.com/articles/SurfaceRT/W10-OA-SurfaceRT.html) to download SecureBootPatch.zip.

 Go to Alexenferman's [extra section](https://old.alexenferman.com/devices/extras-windows-10-oa) to download Office 2013 RT.
 You will need both the installer and the patch.